osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex2-queue-n.md

 ```

 1. In a new directory for this exercise, save the code to a file named `circlepi.c`
-1. Compile the code (we will cover this in more detail Wednesday):
+1. Compile the code (we will cover this in more detail during the Software lecture):

         :::console
         username@learn $ gcc -static -o circlepi circlepi.c